r-moeritz/swissdutch/README.rst

 Alpha.
-All the rules of the Dutch system have been implemented except for **D.4** which specifies the correct procedure to obtain the best pairings in the LSB if it is heterogenous but being treated as homogeneous (due to 50% or more of the players being floaters).
+All the rules of the Dutch system have been implemented except for **D.4** which specifies the correct procedure to obtain the best pairings in the LSB if it is heterogeneous but being treated as homogeneous (due to 50% or more of the players being floaters).
 See issue #1.
 I hope to implement this soon.

 License
 -------